 For secure delivery of video streams, all communications to the ECDN servers happens over HTTPS.
-ECDN servers are given unique fully qualified domain names (FQDN).
-SSL certificate for the domain name is installed in the servers.
+HTTPS requires ECDN servers to have a unique fully qualified domain names (FQDNs)and a SSL certificate for the domain name also must be installed in the servers.
 DNS server entries are created so that ECDN server's FQDNs resolve to local IP address in your internal network.
-When player uses URLs containing the FQDNs of the ECDN servers, all these settings are used to resolve them to the specific ECDN server instance for secure content downloads.
+When player uses URLs containing the FQDNs of the ECDN servers, these DNS settings are used to resolve them to the specific ECDN server instance for secure content downloads.

 For managing the ECDN server DNS domain, there are two options:

 - This options requires no further action from you as all aspects are managed by IBM.